fredlee590/NerdTools/dungeons_and_dragons/3p5e/README.md

   --name NAME, -n NAME  Name of your animal companion --descriptions, -d    Show ability descriptions --changes CHANGES, -c CHANGES
                         Changes for your animal companion.
-Feats, skills, and the like
+JSON file format.
 ```

 All data and inputs is (currently) handled in the JSON file format.
 All fields in the included base animal templates are required, so start there to create a new one.
 A sample change file, which represents the additional skills and feats for an animal companion is shown below: